 - Booster cushions are not recommended, as they do not provide protection in a side impact crash.

-Children with additional needs may present challenges for safe motor vehicle travel.
+Children with disability or reduced mobility may present challenges for safe motor vehicle travel.
 Allied health professionals (such as an occupational therapist) can work together with families to identify safe motor vehicle travel strategies, such as:

 - modifying a child restraint